 Relais de Camont

 Over the last 30 years, artists, writers, photographers, filmmakers, chefs, and dreamers have found their inspiration at Camont, Kate Hill’s 18th-century Farmhouse in Gascony, France.
-In 2022, Kate opened the Relais de Camont as a home for creative residents and offers residency stays and mentored retreats.
+In 2022, Kate opened her home for creative residents and offers residency stays and mentored retreats at the Relais de Camont.

 Women-only residencies are available upon request; check the “Women at Work” box on the application form.